gregjewi/RealTimeRecs-gregjewi/docs/DecisionSupportDashboard.rst

 Interested in learning more about Grafana?
 `Check out the docs <http://docs.grafana.org/guides/getting_started/>`_.

-Users with proper credentials can access the GLWA Eastside Decision-Support Dashboard by navigating and logging in to `the Open-Storm Grafana Portal <http://data.open-storm.org:3000/>`_ and click the GLWW Eastside Decision-Support Dashboard.
+Users with proper credentials can access the GLWA Eastside Decision-Support Dashboard by navigating and logging in to `the Open-Storm Grafana Portal <http://data.open-storm.org:3000/>`_ and click the GLWA Eastside Decision-Support Dashboard.
 Or follow the direct link `here <http://data.open-storm.org:3000/dashboard/db/glwa-eastside-decision-support-dashboard?orgId=1>`_.

 Having trouble logging in to our Grafana Dashboard?
 Check out :doc:`LoginGrafana` for more information.